Under Title 17, Section 2500, California Code of Regulations all suspected outbreaks are reportable.

 Vendors and Visitors: Contact any vendors and visitors that may have been exposed to a suspected or confirmed case, especially those who are at higher risk for severe infection.
-Instruct them to self-quarantine for 14 days after last exposure (see above Quarantine Instructions for Contacts).
+Instruct them to self-quarantine (see above Quarantine Instructions for Contacts).
 Clients, vendors, and visitors should call their primary care provider to discuss testing options.

 Document contacts in a line list see reporting procedures above.

 Do not require a healthcare provider’s note for staff to return to work.
 Do not require a healthcare provider’s note for participants to return to the adult day care center.

 Some participants at the adult day care center require assistance with activities of daily living.

 These include: bathing, toileting, dressing, feeding themselves, walking, and transferring from one position or place to another (bed to chair, lying down to sitting up, etc.).
 Staff that help participants with any of these activities can easily be exposed if not wearing the correct PPE.